eprbell/rp2/docs/output_files.md

   * *cryptocurrency* Tax: long/short capital gains, cost bases, balances, average price, in/out lot relationships and fractions for the given *cryptocurrency*.
 In this sheet, blue refers to taxable events and outgoing (sold, donated, etc.) transactions, purple refers to cost basis and incoming (purchased, received) transactions and yellow refers to taxable amount.
 The Intra-Flow Detail table shows the mapping between taxable event fractions and in-transaction fractions.
 Here follows an example of this sheet: ![RP2 full report tax example](images/rp2_full_report_output_tax.png)

 ### Hyperlinks
-The RP2 Full Report contains hyperlinks that facilitate navigation (on LibreOffice, CTRL-click on a cell to jump to the target).
+The RP2 Full Report contains hyperlinks to facilitate navigation: in LibreOffice, CTRL-click (on Mac, Command-click) on a cell to jump to the target.
 The following content is hyperlinked:
   * taxable events and acquired lots in *cryptocurrency* Tax sheet are hyperlinked to their definition line in the cryptocurrency* In-Out sheet;
   * summary lines in the Summary sheet are now hyperlinked to the first line of the given year in the *cryptocurrency* Tax sheet.